b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 ### Unpaired samples Student's t-test {#sec:compare_contin_data_unpaired_ttest}

-OK, now it's time to move to the other experimental models.
+OK, now it's time to move to the other experimental model.
 A reminder, here we discuss the following situation:

 - we had 20 mice at the beginning.
 The mice were numbered randomly 1:20 on their